 Using a remote online notarization vendor vs. setting up your own RON system: 3 tips

-Updated 11-23-21.
+Updated 9-4-24.
 When you're ready to perform remote online notarizations, there are two choices getting started.
 Many Notaries sign up with a RON vendor who will provide any required software and tools for online notarization.
-Some prefer to independently purchase their own identification, remote notarization, and recordkeeping solutions without relying on a vendor.
+Some prefer to independently purchase their own identification, remote online notarization, and recordkeeping solutions without relying on a vendor.

-2. RON vendors are an easy way to get started β€” but have additional costs.
+2. RON platforms are an easy way to get started — but at a cost.

 • Secure storage for video recordings of remote online notarizations.

-3. Setting up your own RON system may save money β€” but requires extra skill and responsibility
+3. Setting up your own RON system may save money — but requires extra skill and responsibility.

 Phyllis Traylor of San Antonio, Texas, wanted her own state-compliant personal RON system.
 She found an identity-proofing service to identify her signers remotely, purchased her own digital certificate and uses Adobe software to electronically sign documents.
 All this required researching and purchasing different products and setting everything up herself, but Traylor said it significantly reduced her startup costs.
 "I probably would have paid 3 times as much to join a RON vendor," she said.